All Products

 print(iris.sepallength.head(5))

-1. In the Run Configuration section, configure the Compute resources, Compute quota, and DataWorks resource group.
+1. In the Run Configuration pane, under the Compute Resource section, configure the Compute Resource, computing quota, and DataWorks Resource Group.

 Note

-• To access data sources in a public network or VPC network, you must use a resource group for scheduling that has passed the connectivity test with the data source.
+• To access a data source over a public network or a VPC, you must use a scheduling resource group that has passed a connectivity test with the data source.
 For more information, see Network connectivity solutions.

-• You can configure the Image based on the task requirements.
+• You can configure the Image information based on the job requirements.

-2. In the parameters dialog box in the toolbar, select the MaxCompute data source that you created and click Run.
+2. In the parameters dialog box on the toolbar, select the created MaxCompute data source and click Run to run the PyODPS job.

-2. To run the node task on a schedule, configure its scheduling properties based on your business requirements.
-For more information, see Node scheduling configuration.
+2. To run the node periodically, configure its scheduling properties based on your business requirements.
+For more information, see Configure node scheduling.

-Unlike SQL nodes in DataWorks, PyODPS nodes do not replace strings like `${param_name}` in the code to avoid unintended string substitution.
-Instead, before the code is executed, a dict named args is added to the global variables.
-You can retrieve scheduling parameters from this dict.
-For example, if you set ds=${yyyymmdd} in the Parameters tab, you can retrieve this parameter in your code as follows.
+Unlike SQL nodes in DataWorks, PyODPS nodes do not replace strings such as ${param_name} in the code.
+Instead, before the code is executed, a dictionary named args is added to the global variables, from which you can retrieve scheduling parameters.
+For example, if you set ds=${yyyymmdd} in the Parameter section, you can retrieve the parameter information in the code as follows.

 print('ds=' + args['ds'])